-Pain can start in one place, but it doesn’t always stay in the same spot though.
+Pain can start in one place, but it doesn’t always stay in the same spot, though.
 In fact, pain can spread, expand, or shift over time.
-In addition, pain can also radiate from one body part to another!
+Also, pain can radiate from one body part to another!
 And this makes treatment a challenge.

 How Pain Can Spread

 Below we’ve compiled a list of ways pain can spread.
 And there are several ways pain can move through your body, such as:

 This is a common way of how pain can spread.
 We change our movements in response to pain.
 To protect an injured part, we overcompensate.
 For example, when you have a leg injury.
 This disrupts the mechanics of your body.
 You will move differently to reduce stress on the injured leg.
 Prolonged pain results in a different walking pattern.
 Over time, other parts of the body become stressed.
 Your back is one such part.
 It works harder to make up for the leg weakness.
 Muscles in your back can start to tighten in response.
 Pain can radiate through your back and hips.

 This is when we avoid using an injured part.
 This is commonly seen with hand injuries.
 People will continue to do daily activities.
 But, they will switch to their other hand.
 This causes over-dependence and over-use.
 This causes new pain.

 Referred Pain Can Spread

 You can also experience referred pain, and this is common with muscle trigger points.
 Trigger points are tender to touch.
 They can also cause pain in another area, depending on their location.
 Furthermore, an example of this is seen in smartphone use.
 In this position, the forward head position causes trigger points to develop.
 And they appear in the trapezius muscle.
 A trigger point in the trapezius muscle can cause referred pain.
 Therefore, headaches, eye pain, and jaw pain are also common.